chk1994/first-report/tool_assessment.md

 ## Source Code Control & Issue Management

-Our project uses [GitHub](https://github.com/IFS4205-2018-Sem1-Team1) for source code control and issue management.
+Our project uses [GitHub](https://github.com/IFS4205-2018-Sem1-Team1) for source code control and issue management for the following reasons:
+1. It's a good tool for project management.
+1. Most of the team are familiar and comfortable with using GitHub.
+This is not the case for the alternatives.

+There are other alternatives such as:
+1. Bitbucket.
+It allows free hosting of private repositories.
+However, the free version only allows for up to 5 users per repository.
+As our team has 6 members, we are not able to use the free version.
+Furthermore, there is no requirement for us to host our code on private repositories.
+1. GitLab.
+GitLab has inbuilt CI/CD.
+This means that we do not have to manually integrate external CI/CD such as Travis to our repositories.
+This is a plus point, though, not a very big one since it's easy to perform manual integration of external CI/CD.
+Also, GitLab is lacking some features compared to GitHub such as having only a single assignee for issues.
+Since some issues may be quite hard to resolve, we may need to use GitHub's feature of having multiple assignees for issues.
+Therefore, there's no compelling reason for us to use GitLab over GitHub.

 Reports will be written in .md (instead of .doc) to allow for version control of reports as well.

 ## DevOps Tools